walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.pluginDisable()
+### events.serverCommand()

 #### Parameters

- * callback - A function which is called whenever the [server.PluginDisableEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/PluginDisableEvent.html) is fired
+ * callback - A function which is called whenever the [server.ServerCommandEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/server/ServerCommandEvent.html) is fired

  * priority - optional - see events.on() for more information.